 Search Engine Optimization [SEO]

-Once your website is ready, you have to make sure it is visible in search results to potential visitors.
-In order to ensure the highest rankings, you have to pay attention to search engine optimization (SEO).
-In fact, 4 out of 5 marketers start their online marketing campaigns with an SEO strategy that is mainly based on on-page and off-page tactics.
+Once your website is ready, make sure it is visible to your potential visitors on search engines to get the highest rankings.
+At this point, you should aim for search engine optimization (SEO).
+In fact, 4 out of 5 marketers start their online marketing campaigns with an SEO strategy based on on-page and off-page tactics.

 SUBMIT YOUR WEBSITE TO GOOGLE

 First things first, you should submit your website to Google via its Search Console.
-Of course, Google will discover your site even if you don’t submit its URL, but it will take some time.
+Of course, Google will discover your site even if you don’t submit its URL, but it will take more time.
 Since every search engine crawls the Internet in order to index pages, submitting your site will speed things up.
 Moreover, if you make changes to your website, you can just re-submit it.
 By re-submitting your site, you’ll keep Google in the know and get it to index your website’s latest version.
+You should also submit your site to Bing and Yahoo to reach a bigger audience!

 HOW TO CHOOSE THE RIGHT KEYWORDS